yoshikischmitz/slack-tac-toe/README.md

 # slack-tac-toe
 A bot for playing tic tac toe games in slack.
+Written in an hour and then some for the 3/9/2016 URUG hack night.
+Not meant for production use, will probably break at 1 million reqs/sec.

 Usage: